DO NOT approach within 50m of a dolphin

 If you are fishing please reel in your lines if dolphins are nearby and dispose of all unwanted line and rubbish properly.
 Fishing line and other discarded rubbish can kill or cause serious injury to dolphins and other wildlife.

-There are two dolphins that regularly travel in and out of the Patawalonga Lake: adult female named Lartelare and her calf June, born in 2015.
+There is currently one dolphin that regularly travels in and out of the Patawalonga Lake: A sub-adult dolphin named June, born in 2015.
 June's friend Summer also occasionally enters the Pat.